Code-Institute-Submissions/laurabolwell-little-riders-academy/README.md

 ### Local VS Deployment

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Use this space to discuss any differences between the local version you've developed, and the live deployment site on Heroku.
+There are no known differences between the local development site and the live deployed version on Heroku.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ## Credits